jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 4 - ???.md

 * Restore Bella Stroud's body
     * Aquire a source of strong magical energy
     * Find a suitable host
-* Restore the black dragonflight breeding program
+* Restore Stroud's black dragonflight breeding program
 * Spread Vampirism
     * Bring Volkskaya to heel
     * Undermine the Order of the Vigilant Eye
+    * Protect the lair in Durandril
-* Undermine the New Shadow Thieves
+* Defeat the New Shadow Thieves
 * Defeat Caliphus and the Sons of Thunder

 ### Vernian Refugees